StevenTammen/steventammen.com/content/categories/exercise/_index.md

 You should make an effort to lift only in flat (zero-drop) shoes without heel rise.
 I am a really big fan of the minimalist ultra-wide-toebox [Lems Primal 2's](https://www.lemsshoes.com/products/mens-primal-2?variant=23307304828986) (I wear these full time -- work, exercise, you name it), but they are a bit pricy, so if you already have other flat shoes with a relatively thin sole, those would work too.

-Never do leg-intensive cardio (like biking, jumping rope) the day before a deadlift or squat day (doing such will interfere with these lifts if your legs are sore/tired).

 Never deadlift and squat on days next to each other.
 These are the two biggest lifts, and you need to give your body a chance to recover between them, otherwise you risk overtraining or injury.

-Try to add 5-10 pounds a week to the big lifts (squat, deadlift), and 5 pounds every couple weeks to the upper body stuff (bench, OHP, rows), until this progression gets too hard.
+Try to add 5-10 pounds a week to the big lifts (squat, deadlift), and 5 pounds every couple weeks to the upper body stuff (bench, OHP, rows), until this progression gets too hard (you can't do your reps with good form).
 Add weight to bicep curls and tricep extensions once you can comfortably do 12 or so reps for three sets at the weight you are on.
 When you jump 5 pounds you'll probably drop down to 8 reps per set or something like that.

 ### Why the activities I choose?

-For weightlifting you don't have a lot of options.
+For weightlifting, you don't have a lot of options.
 You've gotta do the exercises.
 I prefer free weights (barbell + power rack) to a Smith machine, although if forced to use a Smith machine, I'd much rather deadlift and bench in it than squat.
 I've found that it's way easier to overstress my ankles when squatting in a Smith machine, as it lets you get away with much worse form (since you don't have to center and balance the weight).

-When you do cardio at a high enough intensity (moderate intensity or greater), multi-tasking (as in watching TV while you run) doesn't work so well.
+When you do cardio at a high enough intensity (moderate intensity or greater), multi-tasking (as in typing while you run) doesn't work so well.
 Doing stuff while you walk works fine though, and I can highly recommend multi-tasking while you walk (as below).
+There are two general exceptions:

-I do recommend listening to music when doing moderate intensity cardio and HIIT.
-In fact, these are some of the times wherein I get my primary music fix for the week.
+- You can listen to music when doing moderate intensity cardio and HIIT.
+Losing yourself in music when you exercise can be quite enjoyable.
+- You can carry on a conversation on a phone call when doing moderate intensity cardio; you'll be a bit short of breath, but it will work fine.
+(If you are religious, praying -- carrying on a conversation with God -- works too).
+If you bike commute, you can be knocking out three birds with one stone -- cardio, getting to/from work, and having a conversation!

 Here's the short version of why I do what I do, with lengthier explanations following:

 - I combine LISS cardio with work (by walking on a treadmill when working) for time-efficiency's sake.
-- I mountain bike for cardio whenever the weather lets me get away with such since mountain biking beats all the other options in terms of fun.
-(Mountain biking offers a degree of both HIIT and moderate intensity cardio, assuming you have some elevation change on the trails you ride).
+- I combine cycling with my commute (by biking to work) for time-efficiency's sake.
+It also lets me replace my car, and thereby save a lot of money.
-- I do HIIT jump rope workouts when the weather is bad, since I find jumping rope to be the most fun form of cardio I can engage in inside.
+- I do HIIT jump rope workouts when traveling, since I find jumping rope to be a lot of fun, and jump ropes are very portable.

 #### Why multi-task while you walk for LISS exercise?

 Burning calories by multi-tasking when walking is great as it essentially removes all opportunity cost for fitting this kind of exercise (LISS cardio) into your day.
 This makes it *way* easier to sustain a calorie deficit long-term.
 When you combine this practice with a well-thought-out diet and consistency in strength training and more intense cardio, everything that you need for accelerated fat loss is there.
 All you have to do is stick with it.

-You could also hypothetically multi-task while operating a cycling machine, but I much prefer to do the weight-bearing activity of walking on a treadmill.
+You could also hypothetically multi-task while operating an indoor cycling trainer, but I much prefer to do the weight-bearing activity of walking on a treadmill.
 You engage many more muscle groups.

 ##### Working on the computer on a treadmill